RedPillAnalytics/docker-gradle-version/README.md

    - $BRANCH_NAME
   waitFor: ['-']
 ```

-This build step is enough to grab the latest release from GitHub, and set it in the `gradle.properties` file using `javaproperties`.
+This build step is enough to grab the latest release name from GitHub and parse the version number out of it.
+We then do the following:
-In case you need either the version number or the tag name in other build steps not related to Gradle, these are also written to files called `version.txt` and `tag.txt` respectively.
-By default, this build step will bump the patch portion of the `version` property.
+* By default, we bump the *patch* portion of that semantic version (see [Pre-Release](#Pre-Release) for more options).
-If we aren't building the `master` or `main` branches , then the image will automatically add `-SNAPSHOT` to the end of the version.
+* If we aren't building the `master` or `main` branches , add `-SNAPSHOT` to the end of our version.
+* Set `version` in the `gradle.properties` file using `javaproperties`.
+* Write our version and tag to `version.txt` and `tag.txt` respectively in case we need them in other non-Gradle tools  in subsequent build steps.

 ## Pre-Release
-If we want to bump anything other than just the patch of our semantic version, then we simply create a GitHub pre-release.
-The build step knows to use this version number, whatever it is without bumping, for the next release, and sets the Gradle version accordingly.
+If we want to bump anything other than just the patch of our semantic version, then we simply create a [GitHub pre-release](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/managing-releases-in-a-repository#creating-a-release).
+The build step knows to use this version number, whatever it is without bumping, for the next release, and sets all our markers accordingly.
 We just need to make sure we construct our `github-release` closure accordingly, ensuring we set `overwrite = true` to overwrite the pre-release with a real release.

 ```
 githubRelease {